Greece and the International Monetary Fund: Extended Fund Facility (2012-2016)

-On March 9, 2012 (the same day the Greek government asked the IMF for an Extended Fund Facility (EFF) agreement), IMF managing director Christine Lagarde supported the agreement.
-It was approved on March 15, with an immediate disbursement of 1.4 billion SDR and an overall commitment of 23.7853 billion SDR (2.159 percent of the Greek quota).
+On 9 March 2012 (the same day the Greek government asked the IMF for an Extended Fund Facility (EFF) agreement), IMF managing director Christine Lagarde supported the agreement.
+It was approved on 15 March, with an immediate disbursement of 1.4 billion SDR and an overall commitment of 23.7853 billion SDR (2.159 percent of the Greek quota).
 The SBA's undisbursed funds were also cancelled.
 The program aimed to return to growth with improved competitiveness, a reduced minimum wage and public spending, and fighting tax evasion.

-After a political crisis due to the Greek election, the IMF completed its First and Second Reviews Under Extended Fund Facility Arrangement and approved an €3.24 billion disbursement on January 16, 2013 with the new government.
+After a political crisis due to the Greek election, the IMF completed its First and Second Reviews Under Extended Fund Facility Arrangement and approved an €3.24 billion disbursement on 16 January 2013 with the new government.
 Policies were modified, such as the fiscal adjustment path and privatization targets.
 The Greek government liberalized product markets and improved bank recapitalization.
 According to the IMF, "Greece has made impressive progress under the new coalition government".
 Examples were a 15-percent drop in unit labor cost, an over-20-percent reduction in the minimum wage, and reforms which would reduce pension spending to about 14 percent of GDP.
 The Greek government also recapitalized important banks.
-Between May 31, 2013 and May 30, 2014, the IMF completed the third, fourth and fifth Reviews Under Extended Fund Facility Arrangement and Greece drew a total of €6.87 billion.
+Between 31 May 2013 and 30 May 2014, the IMF completed the third, fourth and fifth Reviews Under Extended Fund Facility Arrangement and Greece drew a total of €6.87 billion.

-On February 14, 2015, after the Greek elections, IMF chair and managing director Christine Lagarde explained in a letter to the president of the Eurogroup problems with the new government's intentions.
+On 14 February 2015, after the Greek elections, IMF chair and managing director Christine Lagarde explained in a letter to the president of the Eurogroup problems with the new government's intentions.
 Lagarde noted that the Greek government was unwilling to reform its VAT policy and pension system and implement policies agreed to by the former government in areas such as privatization and the labor market.

-On June 30, Greece did not repay 1.2 billion SDR to the IMF—the first time a developed country missed an IMF payment.
-Another repayment, amounting to SDR 360 million, was missed on July 13.
-The IMF published a July 14 study of Greece's public debt, calling it highly unsustainable and saying that it should peak at 200 percent of GDP in the next few years.
-Greece repaid its IMF debt (1.6 billion SDR) on July 20, 2015.
+On 30 June, Greece did not repay 1.2 billion SDR to the IMF—the first time a developed country missed an IMF payment.
+Another repayment, amounting to SDR 360 million, was missed on 13 July.
+The IMF published a 14 July study of Greece's public debt, calling it highly unsustainable and saying that it should peak at 200 percent of GDP in the next few years.
+Greece repaid its IMF debt (1.6 billion SDR) on 20 July 2015.

-Discussions by the Greek government and IMF staff from July 30 to August 12, 2015, resulted in a new memorandum of understanding.
+Discussions by the Greek government and IMF staff from 30 July – 12 August 2015, resulted in a new memorandum of understanding.
 According to Lagarde, it aimed "to restore fiscal sustainability, financial sector stability, and sustainable growth".

 The EFF agreement was canceled in January 2016.
-The Greek government drew 10.2 billion SDR (instead of the 23.7 SDR initially agreed), and the IMF conducted five (instead of the initially-agreed 16) program reviews.
+The Greek government drew 10.2 billion SDR (instead of the 23.7 SDR initially agreed), and the IMF conducted five (instead of the initially agreed 16) program reviews.